ConicuConsulting/FluxWallet/README.md

 2. Create a feature branch.
 3. Submit a pull request with detailed notes.

+See our [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ---

 ## **📜 License**

-This project is licensed under the MIT License.
+This project is licensed under the BY&CSA License.
 See the [LICENSE](LICENSE) file for details.

 ---